ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ### Data Preprocessing <a name="linreg-preprocessing"></a>

-For Linear Regression we have certain data preprocessing steps that need to be addressed, including:
+For linear regression, we have certain data preprocessing steps that need to be addressed, including:

 * Missing values in the data
 * The effect of outliers
 * Encoding categorical variables to numeric form
-* Multicollinearity & Feature Selection
+* Multicollinearity and feature selection

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows
+The number of missing values in the data was extremely low, so instead of applying any imputation (e.g., mean, most common value) we will just remove those rows.

 ```python